mosip/documentation/docs/upgrade.md

 6. Conf-secrets

-Update the secrets in existing secrets in conf-secrets namspace [https://github.com/mosip/mosip-infra/tree/release-1.2.0.1/deployment/v3/mosip/conf-secrets#secrets-to-be-updated-for-migartion-scenerios](https://github.com/mosip/mosip-infra/tree/release-1.2.0.1/deployment/v3/mosip/conf-secrets#secrets-to-be-updated-for-migartion-scenerios) Connect your Github account
+Update the secrets in existing secrets in (conf-secrets namspace)[https://github.com/mosip/mosip-infra/tree/release-1.2.0.1/deployment/v3/mosip/conf-secrets#secrets-to-be-updated-for-migartion-scenerios].

-7. Packets in landing to be copied from old environment to the upgraded environment or same NFS folder can be mounted to regproc packet server and group 1 stage groups - [Document](https://github.com/mosip/mosip-infra/tree/release-1.2.0.1/deployment/v3/mosip/regproc/upgrade)
+7. Packets in landing to be copied from old environment to the upgraded environment or same NFS folder can be mounted to regproc packet server and group 1 stage groups.
+Refer [here](https://github.com/mosip/mosip-infra/tree/release-1.2.0.1/deployment/v3/mosip/regproc/upgrade) for more details.

  * dmz-sc.yaml